Overview - national palliative care work programme from July 2023

 The Steering Group members appointed through an Expression of Interest process are:

-Amanda Landers, Emma Hedgecock, Fraser Watson, Georgina Johnson, Kim Fuller, Margaret Tuala, Maryellen Mitchell, Ross Drake (resigned Feb 2024), Sara Simmons, Tess Huia Moeke-Maxwell, Vanessa Eldridge, Verbena Harawira, Warrick Jones, Wayne Naylor.
+Amanda Landers, Emily Chang (appointed July 2024), Emma Hedgecock, Fraser Watson, Georgina Johnson, Kim Fuller, Margaret Tuala, Maryellen Mitchell, Sara Simmons (resigned October 2024), Tess Huia Moeke-Maxwell, Vanessa Eldridge, Verbena Harawira, Warrick Jones, Wayne Naylor.

 Further information about the Steering Group can be found in the Terms of Reference and member biographies below.